 Annie Ward has a BA in English literature from UCLA and a MFA in screenwriting from the American Film Institute.
 Her first short screenplay, Strange Habit, starring Adam Scott, was an official selection of the Sundance Film Festival and the Grand Jury Award winner at the Aspen Film Festival.
 She has received a Fulbright Scholarship and An Escape to Create Artists residency.
 She lives in Kansas with her family.
 Her upcoming novel, Beautiful Bad, will be published in March 2019 by Park Row Books.

-Kip Wilson is the Poetry Editor of the Young Adult Review Network and has a Ph.D. in German Literature.
+Kip Wilson is the poetry editor of the Young Adult Review Network and has a Ph.D. in German literature.
 In 2017, she won the PEN/New England Susan P. Bloom Discovery Award, and her work has appeared in several children’s literary magazines.
-Her debut YA novel in verse, White Rose will be published by Versify in April 2019.
-Visit her online at kipwilsonwrites.com, and on Twitter: @kiperoo.
-Instagram: @kipwilsonwrites.
+Her debut YA novel in verse, White Rose, will be published by Versify in April 2019.
+Visit her online at kipwilsonwrites.com, on Twitter: @kiperoo, and on Instagram at @kipwilsonwrites.

 De’Shawn Charles Winslow was born and raised in Elizabeth City, North Carolina, and in 2003 moved to Brooklyn, New York.
 He is a 2017 graduate of the Iowa Writers' Workshop and holds a BFA in creative writing and an MA in English literature from Brooklyn College.
 He has received scholarships from the Napa Valley Writers’ Conference and the Bread Loaf Writers’ Conference.
 He still lives in Brooklyn.
 His debut, In West Mills, will be published by Bloomsbury in June 2019.